Category: Uncategorized

 Millions of people from all over the world suddenly disappeared from the earth.
 This is no hoax, it’s biblically called, The Rapture – where Jesus snatched his believers (true Christians who have faith in Christ ALONE and not in any way offer their own works such as doing good things or being a “good person” [there will be many left behind that say they are Christian, but they do not trust in Christ alone – they feel their works have merit]) away from earth in order not to go through the wrath that God is about to pour out onto the earth – a 7 year period known in the last book of the Bible’s New Testament (the book of Revelation) as the Tribulation.
 Young children, babies and mentally handicapped people that cannot understand salvation may also be raptured.
 The rapture is prophesied in the bible in 1 Thessalonians 4:16-18 and 1 Corinthians 15:51-52.

 It’s going to be the worst time the world has ever seen – worse than the Holocaust – worse than the flood in Noah’s day – with the rise of a global leader supposedly bringing “peace and security”, known as, the antichrist to Christians.
 You don’t have much time.
-The chaos around the world (especially in the U.S.) will undoubtedly reach your doorstep in a matter of days: looting, murders, rape, arson, all sorts of evil.
+The chaos around the world will undoubtedly reach your doorstep in a matter of days: looting, murders, rape, arson, all sorts of evil.
 So it’s very important that you do the following things immediately:

 1. You need to know, understand, and most importantly, BELIEVE the very simple Gospel message.
 This is how to become saved.
-It’s VERY simple: Jesus was/is the Jewish messiah.
+It’s VERY simple: Jesus is God and was/is the Jewish messiah.
 (1) He came to earth the first time 2,000 years ago to die on the cross to pay for all your sins and the sins of the world – both Jews AND gentiles (non-Jews).
 (2) He was buried.
-(3) on the 3rd day God resurrected Him from the dead – defeating sin and death and for your justification.
+(3) on the 3rd day God the Father resurrected Him from the dead – defeating sin and death and for your justification.
 Believe that, and you will be saved.
 It’s that simple.
 John 3:16 – “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
 1 Corinthians 15:1-4 – “Moreover, brethren, I declare to you the gospel which I preached to you, which also you received and in which you stand, by which also you are saved, if you hold fast that word which I preached to you—unless you believed in vain.
 For I delivered to you first of all that which I also received: that [1] Christ died for our sins according to the Scriptures, and that [2] He was buried, and that [3] He rose again the third day according to the Scriptures”.

 2. In the book of Revelation (the last book in the New Testament Bible), there will be 2 men that rise to power – one rises to ultimate power (called the antichrist who will, “strengthen a deal with the many [nations] for seven years.”
-We Christians think that this deal is the Abraham Accords), and the False Prophet (who will cause many to worship the antichrist and his image).
+We Christians think that this deal is the Abraham Accords and the Israel-Palestine 2 State Solution), and the False Prophet (who will cause many to worship the antichrist and his image).
 The false prophet will make EVERYONE get a mark (possibly a chip implant) on either their forehead or right hand in order to buy or sell anything.
 This is called the “mark of the beast.”
 The False Prophet will also have set up an “image of the beast” for people to worship – an image of the antichrist.
 This could possibly be some sort of AI thing.
 LISTEN: GOD SAYS IN THE BOOK OF REVELATION THAT ANYONE WHO WORSHIPS THE ANTICHRIST OR HIS IMAGE, OR TAKES HIS MARK WILL NEVER SEE HEAVEN, AND WILL GO TO HELL.
 So, under whatever circumstance – even to death – do NOT take the mark or worship/use the antichrist or his image.
 This may mean losing your home and all your possessions that you can’t pay for and not being able to buy food and drink.
 But some temporary suffering is a lot better than eternal suffering in the lake of fire and brimstone where the worm eats and never dies.

 3. (Reading the bible isn’t a requirement to be saved.
 Believing the gospel above is how to be saved) Start reading the New Testament!
 Start with the book of John (the 4th book).
 This is Jesus’ Gospel (Jesus saying a bunch of times, “Believe in Me alone and you shall be saved”).
 Then read Romans (the 6th book).
 This also goes in depth of how to become justified by God through faith in Christ (it may go a little over your head at first).
 Then read Galatians.
 This book talks a lot about justification by faith alone – not by works.
 Then read Ephesians, which talks about who you are in Christ – your identity as a child of God.
 Read the New Testament.
 But again: reading the bible isn’t a requirement to be saved.
 Believing the gospel above is how to be saved.